denis-yuen/galaxy-workflow-dockstore-example-2/README.md

 # galaxy-workflow-dockstore-example-2

 This is a test repo.
-Trying again and trying even more
+Trying again and trying even more.
+This is even more testing